ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Database - stores the pages data
 - Model - structure the pages data
-- URL - requests the page querie
+- URL - requests the page query
-- Route - translates the request for the page querie
+- Route - translates the request for the page query
-- Controller - performs the page querie
+- Controller - performs the page query
-- View - formats the responce of the page querie
+- View - formats the responce of the page query
-- Page display - Is the responce of the page querie
+- Page display - Is the responce of the page query

 # Automation with Laravel